Heart-eartH/OSTrack-SAM/README.md

 ## Results

-The results should be as follows:
+The results should be as follows (gt, img, pred):

 ![image](./figures/gifs.gif)